cloudmesh-community/fa18-523-60/project-report/report.md

 ![Category Classes](images/top_5_categories_classes.png){#fig:categoryclass}

 All the main categories were mapped to numerical values so as to input them as numeric vectors to the machine learning algorithm.
+This can be seen in the following table.

 `cats = {'Publishing':4,'Film & Video':1,'Music':2,'Games':5,'Technology':3}`